Femicide of a young Wichi woman: she was found in a ditch and the community demands justice

 Edith Román was a 17-year-old Wichí girl from the Betania community in Salta.

-At dawn on Friday, December 13, fishermen searching for bait found the body of Edith Antonia Román.
-The murdered 17-year-old girl was found in a ditch in the Pilcomayo River, an indigenous territory in the northeast corner of Salta province, on the border with Paraguay and Bolivia.
+At dawn on Friday, December 13, fishermen searching for bait found the body of Edith Antonia Román, a 17-year-old girl.
+Her body was in a ditch along the Pilcomayo River, in indigenous territory in the far northeast of Salta province, bordering Paraguay and Bolivia.
 Four people have been arrested.

-Edith was from the Betania Community, but lived about seven kilometers away, in San Anselmo, with her sister, to go to school.
-Her body was found in the Misión La Gracia Community, very close to the La Estrella Community, in the sprawling Rivadavia department, more than 500 kilometers from the provincial capital.
+Edith was from the Betania Community, but lived about seven kilometers away in San Anselmo with her sister to attend school.
+Her body was found in the La Gracia Mission Community, very close to the La Estrella Community, in the vast Rivadavia Department, more than 500 kilometers from the provincial capital.

-The news reached Edith's father, Chief Reinaldo Román, at noon.
-He arrived at the ditch at 2 p.m. in the middle of a storm and recognized his daughter.
-"We found her little body lying in a canal there, near the community, soaked with water, naked, with bruises.
-They had dragged her and dumped her there, in that well filled with water," he recounted.
+The news reached Edith's father, Chief Reinaldo Román, only at midday.
+In the midst of a storm, he arrived at the ditch at 2 p.m. and recognized his daughter.
+“We found her little body lying in a canal there, near the community, in water, naked, with bruises.
+They had dragged her and thrown her in that place, in that water-filled pit,” he recounted.

-On Sunday, after burying her daughter, she spoke with Presentes and gave more details about the condition of her daughter's body, with visible signs of the violence she had suffered.
+On Sunday, after burying her daughter, she spoke with Presentes and gave more details about the state of her daughter's body, with visible signs of the violence she had suffered.

 Four arrested

-The autopsy determined that she died of drowning and that she had suffered sexual abuse.
-"She suffered head trauma, multiple injuries to various parts of her body, and injuries consistent with sexual abuse.
-The cause of death was drowning," reported the Salta Public Prosecutor's Office.
+The autopsy determined that she died from drowning and that she had been sexually abused.
+“She presented with traumatic brain injury, multiple traumas to different parts of her body, and wounds consistent with sexual abuse.
+The cause of death was drowning,” reported the Public Prosecutor's Office of Salta.

-The prosecutor's office also reported that four people have been arrested.
-Three adult men and a 15-year-old boy, all members of the area's indigenous communities.
-One of them had "injuries to various parts of his body, consistent with scratches," the prosecutor's office stated.
-In statements to National Radio, criminal prosecutor Gonzalo Vega said that two of the defendants are brothers.
+The prosecutor's office also reported that four people have been arrested: three adult men and a 15-year-old boy, all members of indigenous communities in the area.
+One of them had "injuries on different parts of his body, consistent with scratches," the prosecutor's office stated.
+Speaking to Radio Nacional, prosecutor Gonzalo Vega said that two of the accused are brothers.

-Reinaldo Román has no doubt about the responsibility of those arrested.
-He points out that a fifth person is involved.
-The only witness, the cousin with whom Edith had gone out on the night of December 12, was unable to identify him because she had never met him before.
+Reinaldo Román has no doubt about the detainees' responsibility.
+He indicates that a fifth person is involved.
+The only witness, the cousin with whom Edith had gone out on the night of December 12, could not identify him because she had not met him before.

-Román told Presentes that he knows from the cousin's testimony that Mabel Segundo, 20, left the house at 8:00 p.m. on December 12.
-They met up with a group of young men, including the now-detained suspects, the unidentified fifth suspect, and the cousin's boyfriend.
-They drank alcohol and listened to music.
-At 4:00 a.m., the cousin and her boyfriend left.
-The young woman returned around 5:00 a.m. but didn't find anyone there and went back to her home.
+Román told Presentes that he knows from his cousin, Mabel Segundo, 20, that they left at 8 p.m. on December 12.
+They met up with a group of young people, including those now detained, a fifth unidentified person, and the cousin's boyfriend.
+They were drinking alcohol and listening to music.
+At 4 a.m., the cousin and her boyfriend left.
+The young woman returned around 5 a.m. but didn't find anyone there and went home.

 Rural settlements

-The communities mentioned in this story are located on the banks of the Pilcomayo River and along Provincial Route 54, in the stretch between Santa Victoria Este and Misión La Paz, the last small Argentine town before the international bridge connecting with Pozo Hondo, Paraguay.
-It is a rural area, with settlements scattered throughout the route.
+The communities mentioned in this account are located on the banks of the Pilcomayo River and along Provincial Route 54.
+They lie between Santa Victoria Este and Misión La Paz, the last small Argentine town before the international bridge that connects to Pozo Hondo, Paraguay.
+It is a rural area, with settlements scattered along the entire route.

-Reinaldo Román explained that his daughter, her cousin, the young women, and the teenager who had been with them gathered about a kilometer from the road.
-“Everything leading up to (her death) happened there,” he stated.
-He knows this, he said, because those who arrived at that point before the storm could see the marks in the ground.
+Reinaldo Román explained that his daughter, his cousin, the young men, and the teenager who were with them met about a kilometer from the road.
+“Everything leading up to her death happened there,” he asserted.
+He knows this, he said, because those who arrived at that spot before the storm could see the marks in the ground.
 “From there, they dragged her to the ditch where they dumped her.”
-By the time the Criminalistics team from the Fiscal Investigation Corps arrived, at midnight on December 13th or 14th, these marks had been erased by the rain.
+By the time the Criminalistics team from the Prosecutor's Office arrived, around midnight between December 13th and 14th, these marks had been washed away by the rain.

 Alcohol, drugs and violence

-Román, like other local chiefs, blames drug and alcohol use for this and other violence suffered by communities plagued by the constant smuggling of illegal substances.
+Román, like other local leaders, blames drug and alcohol use for this act of violence and others that have been occurring in the communities, which are permeated by the constant smuggling of prohibited substances.

-Reinaldo Román said his daughter had already been suffering from episodes of violence, sometimes coming home crying.
-In statements to other media outlets, he claimed she had been threatened to prevent her from reporting this violence.
+Reinaldo Román said his daughter had been suffering episodes of violence, sometimes arriving home crying.
+In statements to other media outlets, he claimed she had been threatened to prevent her from reporting the abuse.

-In a conversation with Presentes, she indicated that, together with Cristina Pérez, the coordinator of the Lhaka Honhat Aboriginal Communities Association, they are organizing a meeting of local chiefs in Santa Victoria Este to "talk about the issue of drinking, alcohol, and drugs.
-All of those things.
-Things like those that happened to my daughter can no longer happen.
-I'm going to demand justice," she stated.
+In the conversation with Presentes, he indicated that together with the coordinator of the Lhaka Honhat Association of Aboriginal Communities, Cristina Pérez, they are organizing a meeting of chiefs in Santa Victoria Este to “talk about the issue of drinking, alcohol, drugs.
+All those things.
+Things like what happened to my daughter can no longer happen.
+I am going to demand justice,” he stated.

-Román highlighted the violent incidents that occurred last November in Alto La Sierra, a town located more than 70 kilometers southeast of Santa Victoria Este, where indigenous residents burned down a house used for drug sales and allegedly involved sexual abuse of minors.
+Román highlighted in this regard the acts of violence that occurred last November in Alto La Sierra, a town located more than 70 kilometers southeast of Santa Victoria Este, where native inhabitants burned a house that was used for the sale of narcotics and where sexual abuse of minors was allegedly committed.

-The president of the Autonomous Union of Indigenous Communities of Pilcomayo (UACOP), Abel Mendoza, also told Presentes that they are organizing a protest to demand prevention policies.
+Abel Mendoza, president of the Autonomous Union of Indigenous Communities of the Pilcomayo (UACOP), also told Presentes that they are organizing a protest to demand prevention policies.
 He, too, linked Edith's death to drug use.

-The local bosses point to the constant sale of ethyl alcohol and drugs, an activity for which they generally single out non-indigenous people, the so-called "criollos."
+The chiefs point to the sale of ethyl alcohol and drugs at all hours, an activity for which they generally point to non-indigenous people, the so-called "creoles".

-"As local chiefs, we are very concerned about this sale of prohibited substances," Mendoza said.
-He told Presentes that he held meetings with community leaders in Tartagal, the closest city to the Chaco region of Salta, and that he will return to that area tomorrow for another meeting with communities along National Route 86.
-Last week, another meeting took place in La Puntana, the closest community to Bolivia.
+“As community leaders, we are very concerned about this sale of prohibited substances,” Mendoza said.
+He told Presentes that he had met with community leaders in Tartagal, the city closest to the Salta Chaco region, and that he would return to that area tomorrow for another meeting with communities along National Route 86.
+Last week there was another meeting in La Puntana, the community closest to Bolivia.

-Santa Victoria Este is located on the tripartite border that Argentina shares with the Plurinational State of Bolivia and Paraguay.
-For some time now, indigenous communities have been warning about the rise in drug smuggling due to the multiple crossings between the two borders, and the resulting increase in drug use among young people and even children in the communities.
+Santa Victoria Este is located on the tri-border area that Argentina shares with the Plurinational State of Bolivia and Paraguay.
+For some time now, indigenous communities have been warning about the increase in drug smuggling through the numerous border crossings, and the resulting rise in drug use among young people and even children in these communities.

-In Santa Victoria Este, "there's a huge amount of drugs," to the point that the entire area is "no man's land," the official asserted.
-He said the drugs are smuggled in canoes or swam across the Pilcomayo River.
-"People pass through as if it were nothing," he insisted, "there's no control over anything."
+In Santa Victoria Este, “there is a huge amount of drugs,” to the point that the entire area is “no man’s land,” the local official asserted.
+He said that the drugs are smuggled in canoes and floated down the Pilcomayo River.
+“People cross as if nothing is wrong,” “there is no control whatsoever,” he insisted.

-Similarly, he noted that in Santa Victoria Este, the only police detachment doesn't have its own vehicles, and they requested that it be upgraded to a police station and provided with more resources.
-In fact, in Edith Román's case, the police didn't arrive on the scene until 3:00 PM.
-The forensic team, which had to travel from the city of Orán, almost 300 kilometers away, arrived after midnight.
+Similarly, he pointed out that the only police outpost in Santa Victoria Este lacks its own vehicles, and that they have requested it be upgraded to a full-fledged police station and provided with more resources.
+In fact, in Edith Román's case, the police only arrived at the scene at 3 p.m.
+And the forensics team, which had to travel from the city of Orán, almost 300 kilometers away, arrived after midnight.

-"We are left out in the cold, suffering these abuses from drug trafficking," Mendoza stated.
-He described incidents of sexual violence that he attributed to the use of cocaine base, marijuana, cocaine, and ethyl alcohol.
-Faced with this, "the only thing they tell us is that there are no funds," he questioned the provincial and national governments.
+“We are out in the open, suffering these abuses of drug trafficking,” Mendoza asserted.
+He recounted incidents of sexual violence that he attributed to the consumption of crack cocaine, marijuana, cocaine, and ethyl alcohol.
+Faced with this, “all they tell us is that there are no funds,” he criticized the provincial and national governments.

-He also criticized the Salta Judiciary, which he said fails to support them when they report those who sell drugs and alcohol.
-"We feel abandoned by the State.
-It makes you feel powerless and angry," he stated before mentioning, among this series of bad news, the repeal of Law 26160, which protected communities from evictions.
+He also criticized the Salta judiciary, saying it doesn't support them when they report drug and alcohol dealers.
+"We feel abandoned by the state.
+It makes you feel powerless and angry," he stated before mentioning, in this string of bad news, the repeal of Law 26160, which protected communities from evictions.

 SUPPORT US